Freeness and equivariant stable homotopy

 \begin{proposition} A \(G\)-spectrum \(E\) is homologically pure if and only if for every zero-slice \(\mM\), we have an equivalence of \(\mZ\)-modules

 \end{proposition}

-\begin{notation} If we have a decomposition like that of homological purity or isotropic homological purity only for particular Green zero slices \(\mR\), then we will say that \(E\) has [isotropic] homological purity for \(\mR\). \end{notation}
+\begin{notation} If we have a decomposition like that of homological purity or isotropic homological purity only for particular Green zero-slices \(\mR\), then we will say that \(E\) has [isotropic] homological purity for \(\mR\). \end{notation}